liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 2.0.0 =

 This is a major update of the plugin.
-Please check if the mentioned **breaking changes** affect your code before updating.
+Please check if the mentioned **breaking changes** affect your code before updating to this version.

 * **Breaking Change** [REMOVE] Old object template structure for row templates is not supported anymore!
 Please update your templates to the new array structure. (see [filter documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowtemplates)).
 * **Breaking Change** [REMOVE] Removed unused `wpBootstrapBlocks.row.useOldObjectTemplateStructure` filter.